Image & Video APIs

 The recolor prop can be an array with the objects to be replaced, or an object with the following options:

-Prop Type Example
+Option Type Example Value

 multiple boolean true

-prompt string | array duck or ['duck', 'horse']
+prompt string | array "duck", ["duck", "horse"]

-to string blue
+to string "blue"

 Examples